 Boards must ensure that child care continues as long as it is authorized and funded by DFPS, regardless of the number of paid absences.

-For care authorized and funded by DFPS, termination of is solely at the direction of DFPS.
+For care authorized and funded by DFPS, termination of CCS is solely at the direction of DFPS.

 Part F – Requirements to Provide Child Care